 This is an overview course focusing on the impact of the war on terrorism in the United States, on our citizens, our government, and on society.
 Topics to be examined will include how the war on terror has affected first responders; our aviation system, our federal law enforcement agencies, and the relationship between state and local government.
 Also included will be the topic of cyber-terriorism and how this threat has dramatically altered our country's approach to national security.
 3-0-3

 Intro to Phys Security & Deterrents

 This course will concentrate primarily on the development and implementation of a Vulnerability Assessment program.
 The course explores the various idiosyncrasies that occur with the different types of facilities.
 The course will include a critical look at the various aspects of physical and cyber security to be considered and learn how to apply credibility and nuisance tests.
 Personnel access, traffic control and other mitigation measures will be covered.
 3-0-3

 Continuity of Operations Planning

-This course is designed for a broad audience and incorporates the FEMA Online Class; IS 547 Introduction to Continuity of Operations and provides a working knowledge of the COOP.
+This course is designed for a broad audience and incorporates the FEMA (Federal Emergency Management Agency) online class.
 Topics include an overview of essential functions, delegation of authority, succession planning, alternate facilities, interoperable communications, vital records, directives and databases, and human capital.
-Student will prepare a COOP for a local business or government entity.
+Students will prepare a COOP (Continuity of Operations Plan) for a local business or government entity.
 3-0-3

 Cybersecurity: Law & Ethics